Organic Fertilizer for Corn: A Growers Guide

 The Neptune’s Harvest product pictured above treats 50 acres for an entire growing season and provides about 640 gallons of liquid fertilizer that can be applied as a foliar spray for larger organic corn growing operations.
 If you grow larger fields of corn, check out our bulk organic fertilizer page instead.

 Foliar Application Guide

-Combine 1 gallon of all-purpose organic fertilizer and 30 gallons of water.
-Next, apply as a fine mist.
-Use enough solution to thoroughly cover leaves.
-Increase spray volume as crop develops.
-This will ensure thorough coverage.
-Perform your first application when plants are 4-6” tall.
-Repeat when plants are 18-24” tall.
 You should increase the application rate if leaves are chlorotic.
-Be sure to spread out your applications by 10 days.
+Be sure to spread out your applications by a minimum of 10 days.
 If your soil is worn out, you might need higher rates of application.
 Lower dilution rates are more effective than higher dilution rates.
 Two or three lighter applications may be more effective than one heavy application.
 Do not exceed a 4 percent dilution rate (4 gallons organic fertilizers to 96 gallons of water).

 There you have it!
 You’re all set to pick up some fertilizer from the links above.
 However, if you need to grow more than 50 acres of corn, you can also check out our store page for a list of bulk organic fertilizers that ship direct to your farm.
-With fast shipping, you’ll be able to get your corn started this week!
+With fast shipping, you’ll be able to get your corn started in no time!
 Let us know if we can be of assistance in the ordering process.
 You can reach out to firstname.lastname@example.org for help and more information on this article.